 Claire McCardell Fashion Designs: let’s look closely at the art!

-Today we’ll look closely at the constructions of Claire Mccardell fashion designs to deepen our understanding of garment construction and bias cuts made visible through stripes and plaids. (for more understanding of these principles, I invited you to Patternmaking Demystified (plus draping) online intensive.)
+Today we’ll look closely at the constructions of Claire Mccardell fashion designs to deepen our understanding of garment construction and bias cuts made visible through stripes and plaids. (for more understanding of these principles, I invite you to Patternmaking Demystified (plus draping) online intensive.)

-She’s also one of the 26 featured biographies in my book The Language of Fashion Design.
 For other “museum visits”: see Agatha Ruiz de la Prada page, Seydou Keita post and Tamara de Lempicka post)

 claire mccardell fashion designs